aleksamagicka/aquacomputer_d5next-hwmon/re-docs/PROTOCOLS.md

 * A control/configuration report that can be requested and sent back to the device, controlling its settings and mode of operation.
 Contains a CRC-16/USB checksum in the last two bytes
 * A save report, which is always constant and is sent after a configuration report (the devices seem to work fine without it, but the official software always sends it)

 These devices also share some substructures in their reports.
 All listed values are two bytes long and in big endian, unless noted otherwise.
+If something is unclear, refer to the code.

 ### Legacy devices?